-Often, home health care nurses will come to your home to give you your medicine.
-Sometimes a family member, friend, or you can give the IV medicine.
+Often, home health care nurses will come to your home to give you the medicine.
+Sometimes, a family member, a friend, or you yourself can give the IV medicine.

-The nurse will check to make sure your IV is working well and there are no signs of infection.
-Then the nurse will give you the medicine or other fluid.
+The nurse will check to make sure the IV is working well and there are no signs of infection.
+Then the nurse will give the medicine or other fluid.
 It will be given in one of the following ways:

-- A slow infusion, which means the medicine is given very slowly over a long period of time.
+- A slow infusion, which means the medicine is given slowly over a long period.

-After you receive your medicine, the nurse will wait to see if you have any bad reaction.
+After you receive your medicine, the nurse will wait to see if you have any bad reactions.
 If you are fine, the nurse will leave your home.

 Watch for these problems:

-- A hole in your skin where the IV is -- medicine or fluid can go into the tissue around the vein.
-This could harm your skin or tissue.
+- A hole in the skin where the IV is.
+Medicine or fluid can go into the tissue around the vein.
+This could harm the skin or tissue.

-- Swelling of your vein -- this can lead to a blood clot (called thrombophlebitis).
+- Swelling of the vein.
+This can lead to a blood clot (called thrombophlebitis ).

 These rare problems may cause breathing or heart problems:

-- A bubble of air gets into the vein and travels to your heart or lungs (called an air embolism)
+- A bubble of air gets into the vein and travels to the heart or lungs (called an air embolism)

 - An allergic or other serious reaction to the medicine

-If the IV comes out of your vein:
+If the IV comes out of the vein:

 - First, put pressure over the opening where the IV was until the bleeding stops.

-- Then call your home health care agency or your doctor right away.
+- Then call the home health care agency or the doctor right away.

 - Redness, swelling, or bruising at the site where the needle enters the vein